Celebration of Cotton

 Davis Green (an intentional cross between a Louisiana green and Pima cotton) has a beautiful green hue that varies in color slightly depending on where it’s grown.
 In warmer climates, such as Tucson, it tends to be a darker green than in cooler climates and becomes more pronounced with repeated washings.
 Phreadde Davis, of Albuquerque, NM, donated some of her seed to NS/S in 2006 after having selected for longer, silkier fibers and succeeding!
 This variety is named after her.

 Sacaton Aboriginal a.k.a.
-“Pima Cotton” is a landrace variety that was grown until the early 1900’s by the Akimel O’odham or Pima Indians who live around Sacaton, Arizona.
-The Pimas were renowned for their cotton of superior quality.
+“Pima Cotton” is a landrace variety that was grown until the early 1900’s by the Akimel O’odham (previously referred to as Pima Indians) who live around Sacaton, Arizona.
+The Akimel O'odham were renowned for their cotton of superior quality.
 It is related to Hopi Cotton and was at one point thought to be a lost variety.
 Cotton cultivation among the Pima was nearly nonexistent by the early 1900s as water in the Gila River was diverted and available irrigation waters within the reservation lands declined.
-Many farmers transitioned to the growing of commercial crops like wheat or away from farming all together.
+Many farmers transitioned to the growing of commercial crops like wheat, or away from farming all together.
 Increased importation of manufactured cotton cloth replaced garments produced from the locally grown cotton and weaving traditions also began to disappear.
 In the 1980s many Pima elders recalled seeing their native cotton growing in fields on the reservation as children, but contemporary seed samples could not be located.
 In 1984 Gary Nabhan (one of the NS/S cofounders) found six seeds marked “Sacaton Aboriginal” with a code number from the University of Arizona cotton breeders (Rea, 308).
 He kept two seeds and shared the other four.
 Those seeds had not been grown since 1964 but fortunately did grow.
-From those seeds, NS/S has established sufficient numbers to make this variety available and ensure that they will continue to live on and represent centuries of cotton farming and weaving traditions among the Pima.
+From those seeds, NS/S has established sufficient numbers to make this variety available and ensure that they will continue to live on and represent centuries of cotton farming and weaving traditions among the Akimel O'odham.

 The Sacaton Aboriginal variety of cotton should not be confused with the commercially grown variety of cotton referred to as Pima Cotton.
 Within the industry Pima Cotton refers to strains of long fiber cotton that are the result of seed improvement efforts from strains or a totally different species of cotton (Gossypium barbadense) originally from Egypt.
 Much of the plant breeding work occurred at the US Field Station in Sacaton, Arizona in Pima county.
 Hence the name Pima Cotton.
 Nowadays Pima cotton is grown all over the world and products that carry the label of Pima Cotton are not necessarily produced in Arizona.